 Winters can be hard in Western Pennsylvania.
 Pittsburgh residents have tried to battle the cold in a variety of ways.
 Unfortunately, most of these traditional heating techniques do little to combat another cause of winter discomfort, dry air.
 As temperatures lower, the air loses its ability to hold moisture.
 Unfortunately, most heating systems raise the temperature, but do not do anything to return moisture into your indoor environment.
 The result is dry skin, scratchy eyes, sore throats, and dry, irritated sinuses.
 Plus, recent studies show that winter viruses, such as the common cold and the flu, thrive in low humidity environments.
-Thankfully, new climate control technologies have been developed that can help alleviate dry winters.
+Thankfully, new humidity control technologies have been developed that can help alleviate dry winters.

 In addition to being more efficient, these humidifying systems give you more personal control over the internal climate of your home.
 Stand-alone humidifiers run the risk of putting too much moisture in localized areas of your home, potentially damaging floors and furniture.
-With built in humidity control, our centralized humidifiers ensure that your entire house will maintain a healthy and optimum humidity level all winter long.
+With built-in humidity control, our centralized humidifiers ensure that your entire house will maintain a healthy and optimum humidity level all winter long.

 Lower Heating Costs